What we agree on

 The Virgin Mary

-Catholic have four big things (dogmas) they are required to believe about Mary
+Catholics have four big things (dogmas) they are required to believe about Mary

 Marian Dogmas